Pending home sales enjoyed a solid upswing, while incomes grew and layoffs retreated slightly.

 Looking at savings, February’s personal savings totaled $808.0 billion and the personal saving rate — which is personal savings expressed as a percentage of DPI — came in at 5.6 percent.

-Initial Jobless claims
+Economic Review for Initial Jobless claims

 First-time claims for unemployment benefits filed by the recently laid off during the week ending March 25 dipped to 258,000, a decline of 3,000 claims from the preceding week’s total of 261,000, the Employment and Training Administration reported last week.
 While the market had expected initial jobless claims to drop to 245,000, the drop was welcome after the prior report’s gain.